hoepeyemi/Eclipse/backend/README.md

-# Tradi Backend
+# Dymension RollApp CLI Backend

-This is the backend service for the Tradi application, providing API endpoints for stock data analysis, predictions, and Dymension CLI operations.
+This is the backend service for the Dymension RollApp CLI Platform, providing API endpoints for executing Dymension CLI operations.

 ## Requirements